 #6 Chainsaws Are Easy To Start

-#7 Chainsaws Will Cut A Variety Of Materials
+#7 Chainsaws Will Cut a Variety Of Materials

-Believe it or not, but chainsaws can cut more than just wood or tree branches.
+Chainsaws can cut more than just wood or tree branches.
 They can cut shrubs, scrap wood, plastics, concrete, and metal pipe, along with large and small trees.
 As for cutting wood, chainsaws can cut all types of woods including the hardwoods such as apple, almond, hard maple, hickory, birch, beech, oak, and ash.

 For more information, see our post What Materials Can Chainsaws Cut Safely?

-4 Reasons to Chainsaw
+Reasons to Use a Chainsaw